maueroats/nsml-documents/hosting/host-instructions.md

 ## The night of the contest

 1. Post signs to direct arriving students to their homerooms, or arrange for student guides.
+2. Verify that teams can enter the school the way you expect.
 2. Double check question packets for each proctor.
 3. Place in written rooms (or give to proctors) scratch paper and extra pencils.
 4. Make sure refreshments for students and coaches are ready.
 5. Make sure the oral room has necessary equipment, such as a timer, chalk/markers and eraser, and any special equipment needed for the particular topic (e.g. construction material, overhead projector and pens, etc.).
-6. From the website, print out a copy of each team’s roster and place it in the home room with instructions on where to go to edit the rosters.
-7. Each visiting team should be given access to a computer (it can be the same one in the grading room) where they can edit their roster.
 8. Under League rules, an oralist, or member of an oral contest team, may compete as an alternate in a written event, but may not compete as a contestant in a written event.
 Check rosters to ensure that oralists are not competing as contestants on written events.